pmean/build-website/text/05/NonrandomSamples.md

 probability of being in the subset.
 This is an ideal that is almost never achieved, even with the most careful research.

-If your sample is not random, you have to ask yourself \"What type of women would be left out, or would have a much lower probability of being in my sample?\" It could be that women who work at remote sites, work at home, or who work odd hours, would be the ones that you would have no chance, or a lower chance of selecting in your sample.
+If your sample is not random, you have to ask yourself "What type of women would be left out, or would have a much lower probability of being in my sample?"
+It could be that women who work at remote sites, work at home, or who work odd hours, would be the ones that you would have no chance, or a lower chance of selecting in your sample.